mininxd/s3-file-uploader-api/README.md

 ### File management API with expiration time on S3 Storage

-You can disable expiration time by your own, see `line 81` on `index.js` and remove the line `maybe expiration time not supported on most S3 Storages`

-before deploy or run, edit your S3 credentials on `.env`, see `.env-example`
+before deploy or run, edit your S3 credentials on `.env`, see `.env-example` for examples